ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 * The only source of truth are the tests running in the CI pipeline.
 "It works for me" is a no go.
 * Pay attention to code coverage: you should be able to defend why the parts not covered by tests are not creating a significant risk.
-* Unit/module and system levels tests are both needed.
+* Unit/module and system levels tests are all needed.
 * Relentlessly improve the quality of testware.
 * Each team (typically via the role above) must work with the Testing CoP to increase the quality level of the whole codebase by sharing experiences and developing new standards.
 * Practice a test-first/TDD approach: first the tests, then the production code.